chuanhe97/chuanhe97.github.io/_pages/about.md

 ---

+I will join the Department of Mathematics (https://liu.se/en/organisation/liu/mai) at Linköping University (https://liu.se/en) as an Assistant Professor in 2024 Fall.

-I am currently a postdoctoral associate in the <a href='https://cse.umn.edu/cs'>Department of Computer Science and Engineering</a> at University of Minnesota, working with <a href='https://sunju.org/'>Professor Ju Sun</a>.
+I was a postdoctoral associate in the Department of Computer Science and Engineering at Universitof Minnesota, working with Professor Ju Sun. l earned my PhD from the Department of Industrial.

 I earned my PhD from the <a href="https://cse.umn.edu/isye">Department of Industrial and Systems Engineering</a> at University of Minnesota under the supervision of <a target="_blank" href="https://zhaosong-lu.github.io/index.html">Professor Zhaosong Lu</a>.
 I received my bachelor's degree from the <a target="_blank" href="https://math.xmu.edu.cn/en/">School of Mathematical Sciences</a> at Xiamen University, with thesis advised by <a target="_blank" href="https://www.math.fsu.edu/~whuang2/">Professor Wen Huang</a>.